Graph canonization: Computational complexity

-For trees, a concise polynomial canonization algorithm requiring O(n) space is presented by Read (1972).
+For trees, a concise polynomial-time canonization algorithm requiring O(n) space is presented by Read (1972).
 Begin by labeling each vertex with the string 01.
-Iteratively for each non-leaf x remove the leading 0 and trailing 1 from x's label; then sort x's label along with the labels of all adjacent leaves in lexicographic order.
+Iteratively for each non-leaf x, remove the leading 0 and trailing 1 from x's label; then, sort x's label along with the labels of all adjacent leaves in lexicographic order.
 Concatenate these sorted labels, add back a leading 0 and trailing 1, make this the new label of x, and delete the adjacent leaves.
 If there are two vertices remaining, concatenate their labels in lexicographic order.

 Applications

 Graph canonization is the essence of many graph isomorphism algorithms.
 One of the leading tools is Nauty.

 A common application of graph canonization is in graphical data mining, in particular in chemical database applications.